How to measure wrist size for watches

 The easiest way to measure wrist size is with a tape measure.

-1. Rotate your arm outward, face up your palm, and open your hand
+1. Rotate your arm outward with your palm face up and open your hand

 It’s important to measure your wrist when it’s at its largest, as this will ensure the best possible fitting for your watch.